Home » Cookie Recipes » Cannoli Cookies

 • Deluxe – Add chopped candied orange peel instead of orange zest.

-If you love these cookies that borrow from the delicious cannoli flavors, then you’ll love my Cannoli Cake.
+If you love these Cannoli cookies that borrow from the delicious cannoli flavors, then you’ll love my Cannoli Cake.
 Try it next!

 Equipment